Bringing Vintage Aircraft to Life since 2010

 30th October 1940

-The crew of No. 23 Squadron Blenheim Mk IF (L6721) are the last official casualties of the battle.
-Taking-off from RAF Ford, for a night patrol, the combination of bad weather and radio failure led to the aircraft crashing in South Bersted, Sussex, killing all three crew members.
+The crew of No. 23 Squadron Bristol Blenheim Mk IF (L6721) are the last official casualties of the battle.
+Taking-off from RAF Ford, for a night patrol, the combination of bad weather and radio failure led to the aircraft crashing in South Bersted, killing all three crew members.
 Pilot Flying Officer Herbert Woodward, 24, air gunner Pilot Officer Allan Atkinson, 32, and radar operator Sergeant Harry Perry, 23.

 Daily losses